amitsaha/echorand.me/content/posts/learning-and-current-software-development.md

 I had already started doing it.
 My initial motivation for publishing articles, and then books, and giving talks or creating training materials was to be known - become famous on the internet.
 Become somebody.

-That i have realized, since it hasn't happened yet, is not what I likely have been doing it.
+That i have realized, perhaps, since it hasn't happened yet or it is not what I likely have been doing it, or wanted to do it in the first place.

 I feel the real reason I like it, and have liked it, is because the friction introduced in creating any kind of material for an audience is how I challenge, validate and clarify my own understanding.
 I looked at some trends